 8. Django Unchained (2012)

 Set in 1858, Dr Schultz is a bounty hunter who meets Django, a slave who is being transported by slave owners.
 He buys Django and cuts him a deal – if Django helps Schultz track down Brittle brothers, Django will win his freedom along with $75 and a horse.
 After the mission succeeds, Django sets out to find his wife Broomhilda and Schultz happily agrees to help him.
-Later, it is found that Broomhilda has been sold to an affluent estate owner Calvin and Schultz and Django must devise a masterful plan to rescue the latter’s wife.
-In his typical Quentin Tarantino’s style, the ace director has succeeded in making ‘Django Unchained’ bold, sensational and exceptional cult classic which cannot go unwatched.
-A flawless masterpiece, if you will.
+Later, it is found that Broomhilda has been sold to an affluent estate owner named Calvin and Schultz and Django must devise a masterful plan to rescue the latter’s wife.
+A classic Quentin Tarantino flick, ‘Django Unchained’ is a bold, violent, entertaining piece of cinema.

 7. Gladiator (2000)

-The film is set in the early 180 AD, General Maximus is told by Emperor Aurelius to rule Rome in his stead until his son Commodus is fit to rule.
-Upon knowing this Commodus murders his father and takes the throne, while General Maximus is arrested.
+This film is set in the early 180 AD.
+General Maximus is told by Emperor Aurelius to rule Rome in his stead until his son Commodus is fit to rule.
+Upon knowing this, Commodus murders his father and takes the throne, while General Maximus is arrested.
 Maximus somehow escapes the captivity and rides to his family, only to find them murdered.
 He is then captured by slavers and sold to Proximo, a gladiator trainer.
-After winning petty fights with his military experience, he is put up against an invincible gladiator named Tigris of Gaul in front of Emperor Commodus and Maximus wins.
+After winning petty fights with his military experience, he is put up against an invincible gladiator named Tigris of Gaul in front of Emperor Commodus but Maximus wins.
 Later, Commodus challenges Maximus for a duel in the Colosseum and we all know how it ended.
-‘Gladiator’ won five Academy Awards, more significantly for Russell Crowe as Best Actor.
+‘Gladiator’ won five Academy Awards, including Best Actor for Russell Crowe.

 6. Once Upon a Time in the West (1968)